How does Rice Graduate Housing select residents from the housing applicants?

 Prospective residents may request a specific roommate on their housing application.
 All mutually-requested roommates must have a complete housing application, including a deposit and valid offer letter to a graduate program at Rice University on file.
 Specific roommates cannot be guaranteed, but all efforts are made to meet requests made.

 Requests for a roommate may be made on your housing application if both students make the same request and receive offers.
-RGA and RVA apartments may have co-ed occupancy (upon request).
+RGA, RVA, and RVT apartments may have co-ed occupancy (upon request).
 If you do not request a specific roommate, one will be randomly assigned.
-Requests based upon race, color, religion, sexual orientation, physical characteristics and national origin are not accepted.
+Requests based upon race, color, religion, sexual orientation, physical characteristics, and national origin are not accepted.

 What is a Housing Agreement?